JustAman62/open-f1/README.md

 ## Live Timing Data Source

-F1 live timing is streamed using `SignalR 2`.
+F1 live timing is streamed using `SignalR`.
 The `OpenF1.Data` simply connects to this endpoint, subscribes to the data feed, and listens for messages.
 It subscribes to the following "topics":

 * `Heartbeat`
 * `ExtrapolatedClock`